 She signed her letters "I love you a big world full."
 After four months of letter writing, he proposed.
 They were married May 4, 1957.
 They had two daughters and adopted two boys.

 Fran found out she had cancer a week before Thanksgiving 1997.
-"From that moment on, she accepted everything, " Desjardins said.
+"From that moment on, she accepted everything, " Roland said quietly.

 Despite his faith, he had a more difficult time.
 Fran looked forward to reunions in heaven.
 She would see her sister, her parents.
-All Desjardins could see was life without her.
+All Roland could see was life without her.

 On June 14, 1998, she was too tired to get out of bed.

 "She kept holding my hand, until the last breath she took.
 And she kept saying, 'I love you, I love you.'
 And ... oh boy, " he said, his voice breaking.
 He drew a shaky breath before continuing.
 "I can hear her still."

 He wears a gold cross and both of their wedding rings on a chain around his neck.
 She gave him the cross for their 25th anniversary.
 On May 4, he celebrated their 50th anniversary, even though she didn't live to see it.

 Some Monday mornings, more than 20 people show up.
 Other days, just a handful.
 The members often have lunch together.
 Once a month, they attend Mass together.

 A longtime member, Mary Ellen Burich, 74, throws an annual Valentine's Day party where members make the favorite foods of the spouses they lost.